-- That the certificate has not been damaged or tampered with, - That the applicant's name is stated in full and matches their ID, - That the applicant's date of birth matches their ID, - That the address is either the applicant's current address or the sponsor company's address or the sponsor company's vetting agency's address, - That at the point where convictions would be listed, and depending on which type of UK CRC, the certificate states either "The applicant has no unspent convictions" or "NONE RECORDED" or "No Information Found".
-Alternatively, if any conviction is listed, use the links to check that it is not disqualifying and can be disregarded.
-If any conviction is disqualifying, the CRC certificate must be accompanied by a CAA certificate of disregard (Cod). - That the certificate is in date i.e., within 10 weeks of submitting the full airside ID application.
+- That there is proof of issuing authority, for example Disclosure Scotland or Disclosure and Barring Service - That the applicant's name is stated in full and matches their ID, - That the applicant's date of birth matches their ID, - That the address is the applicant's current address, - The disclosure number is shown or the reference number, - The issue date is shown, - That at the point where convictions would be listed, it is stated either that there are no convictions or that the check has revealed no information, or, if any conviction is listed you would use the links to check that it is not disqualifying and can be disregarded.
+If any conviction is disqualifying, the CRC certificate must be accompanied by a CAA certificate of disregard (Cod), - That the issue date is within 26 weeks of submitting the full airside ID application.